rbowen/presentations/talking-to-management/slides.md

 ???

-When you are talking to management about open source, you must speak their language.
+* When you are talking to management about open source, you must speak their language.

+* Note: This is translation, not lying.
+Open source is, above all, *practical*.
+It's an objectively better way to build software, and what's good for the customer is also the right thing to do.

 ---